Olga Mikutina

 Olga Romanivna Mikutina (Ольга Романівна Мікутіна; born 6 October 2003) is a Ukrainian-Austrian figure skater who competes for Austria.
-She is a four-time Austrian national champion (2020–21, 2024–25), as well as a two-time Austrian national junior champion (2019–2020).
-Internationally, she has represented the country at the European and World championships, and finished fourteenth at the 2022 Winter Olympics.
+She is a five-time Austrian national champion (2020–21, 2024–26), as well as a two-time Austrian national junior champion (2019–2020).
+Internationally, she has represented the country at the European and World championships.

+She has represented Austria at the 2022 and 2026 Winter Olympic Games.

 Personal life

 Mikutina was born on 6 October 2003 in Kharkiv, Ukraine.
 Her father, Roman, is a hockey player.
 In fall 2023, Mikutina began attending Montclair State University in Montclair, New Jersey.

+She speaks four languages including Russian, Ukrainian, German, and English.

 Career

 Early career

 Mikutina took up skating in 2007 at the age of four.
-She began her skating career competing for her native Ukraine and, by age 12, was already a three-time Ukrainian youth national champion.

-When she was 12, her parents decided that she needed better training conditions than were available in Ukraine and were advised to seek out coach Elena Romanova in Feldkirch, Austria.
+She began her skating career competing for her native Ukraine and, by age twelve, was already a three-time Ukrainian youth national champion.
+During that time, her parents decided that she needed better training conditions than were available in Ukraine and were advised to seek out coach Elena Romanova in Feldkirch, Austria.
 She would later remark, "at first, I didn’t realize that we were really moving there.
 I thought we were just training there for some time."
 She began competing for Austria at the advanced novice level internationally in 2016.
 She subsequently became an Austrian citizen in January 2020.

-2017–2018 season
+2017–2018 season: Junior debut

 At the 2018 Austrian Championships, Mikutina won the junior bronze medal.